Stalin-143/xero-build/README.md

 - **Swap + Hibernate**

-This option is getting a complete revamp.
+I am currently reworking this option.
 Due to that, it's been disabled.
 Will be reactivated once work is done on the next ISO.
 Until then you can still select **Swap File** in case you need it.
-THanks for your understanding.
+Thanks for your understanding.

 <h3 align="center">September 2024</h3>